 Open an account with as little as $25 per investment option, or $15 dollars per pay period using automatic payroll deduction.
 Since there are no application, sales, or maintenance fees, it’s affordable even for those on a modest budget.

 You don’t have to do it all on your own!
 Grandparents as well as other family and friends can make gifts to your account for maximum growth potential.

 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

-Edvest provides a variety of professionally managed investment options to choose from including age-based options intended for those saving for college that automatically change as the beneficiary grows up.
+Edvest provides a variety of professionally managed investment options to choose from including age-based options intended for those saving for college that automatically change as the beneficiary approaches college age.
 Alternatively you can tailor your portfolio with multi-fund, single-fund, and stable principal options to match your risk tolerance, timeline, and investment preferences.